artkonekt/concord/docs/migrations.md

 ];
 ```

-Until version 1.5, migrations are published by default.
+Until version 1.5, migrations are loaded by default.

-Beginning with version 1.6, migrations of modules loaded via boxes are only published by default if
+Beginning with version 1.6, migrations of modules loaded via boxes are only loaded by default if
 the `migrations` config of the parent box is true.

-Prior to v1.6, submodules of boxes were always publishing their migrations by default unless
+Prior to v1.6, submodules of boxes were always loading their migrations by default unless explicitly
-explicitly disabled on a per-module level.
+disabled on a per-module level.

+If you turn the migrations off, they won't be visible for the artisan command.

+In such cases you can still [publish the migrations](publishing.md#migrations).
+This way all the migrations are part of your application, will be managed there, so the
+app is responsible for them and not the module.
+If you're updating the module, make sure you're
+taking over the newer migrations by running the `vendor:publish` command with the appropriate
+parameters.

 **Next**: [Seeds &raquo;](seeds.md)